 Senso-ji is not a bad temple.
 It's genuinely old, the Nakamise shopping street has good snacks, and the five-story pagoda looks exactly like a five-story pagoda should.
 But visit on a Saturday afternoon in cherry blossom season, and you'll be shoulder-to-shoulder with roughly 90,000 people.
 That number isn't speculation — Tokyo Tourism estimates the complex draws 30 million visitors per year.

 The people on this list aren't visiting for atmosphere or photography.
 They're visiting because they have a specific reason to be there.
 The taxi driver at Meguro Fudo comes for traffic safety.
-The student cramming for university entrance exams comes to Akagi Shrine for academic success (the shrine's main deity, Akagi Daimyojin, is associated with victory and success).
+The student cramming for university entrance exams comes to Akagi Shrine for academic success (its enshrined deity, Iwatsutsuo-no-Mikoto — popularly venerated as the Akagi Daimyojin — is associated with learning, industry, and warding off misfortune).
 The Yanaka shopkeeper walks through the cemetery on the way to work not as a tourist detour, but because it's the quickest route and the air is cooler under the trees in August.

 That specificity is what makes these places different.
 They are functional.
 Nobody showed up with a tripod and a travel vlog to film.
 They showed up because they needed something — protection, gratitude, a few quiet minutes before the city wakes up.